A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

-In the example below, a due date is set per each work item within built-in field named PlannedEndDate.
-We'd like to highlight cards to ember one day prior to due date.
+In the example below, a due date is set per each work item within a built-in field named PlannedEndDate.
+We'd like to highlight cards to ember one day prior to the due date.
 And highlight red the cards that violate the deadline.
 Use the following Visual Encoding rules for this purpose:

 |Color||Visual Encoding Filter|

 Visual Encoding based on custom calculations

 Set up the custom field with a result of calculation of selected SLA metric.
 Then compare the custom field value with selected goals in the conditional rules.
 Assign colors to each goal.